 If you are not buffering/playing very high-resolution video or games then even HD display should work fine for you and it will also give you some extra battery backup.
 Whereas Vivo has done software level tweak to improve the display appearances.
-The color rendering of V5s is just above the average but the screen offers mostly accurate colors.
-The images and videos are appearing sharp and decent with accurate colors on the 5.5-inch 720p IPS display with the pixel density of 267ppi.
+The colour rendering of V5s is just above the average but the screen offers mostly accurate colours.
+The images and videos are appearing sharp and decent with accurate colours on the 5.5-inch 720p IPS display with the pixel density of 267ppi.

 Basically, if you aren’t switching to Vivo V5s from some very good quality full HD display then it should be totally fine for you because you can barely find any differences between the display of low budget full HD display smartphone and the display of V5s.

 Vivo is advertising what is their main focus but what I found is the fingerprint sensor of V5 series devices are also worth promoting.
 I have noticed that the fingerprint sensor of Vivo V5, V5 Plus and now V5s is very impressive, it is insanely fast and accurate.

 I have compared the fingerprint speed with OnePlus 3, Redmi 3s Prime, Redmi Note 3 and Nexus 5X, it is noticeably faster than 5x, Redmi Note 3, 3s Prime and sometimes it’s fingerprint sensor was even faster than the fingerprint sensor of OnePlus 3.
 Most of the time both of the devices, OnePlus 3 and V5s recognized the fingerprint at the same time but the screen/home screen of V5s appeared before the OnePlus 3.